 First of all the film is as a story about, a once war hero(Nicholas Cage), who was placed in jail for the better part of 8 years, leaving behind a daughter who wasn’t even born when he was sent down, and a wife.
-Who was the main reason he was sent to jail, because being a good man he protected his pregnant wife from a man during a bar brawl, but in doing so he accidently kills him.
-Skip 8 year later, and he is soon to be a free man after being released, but after missing his original flight he is then forced too aboard a flight transporting ten of the most dangerous criminals in America to a new top of the range security facility.
-Criminals being the likes Cyrus “The Virus” Grissom (John Malkovich), is a serial killer and diabolical master mind, that is the reason for hijacking of the plane to help them escape to freedom, that let’s just say it makes the journey for a bumpy ride for our hero, with the help of such fiends as Diamond Dog (Ving Rhames), Johnny 23 (Daniel Trejo).
-After a lot of flying bullets, a lot of screaming and shouting, a lot of explosions and one dead body flying through the air, the rest of the film is an hair raising roller coaster of thrills.
+Who was the main reason he was sent to jail, because being a good man, he protected his pregnant wife from another man during a bar brawl, but in doing so, he accidentally kills the guy.
+Skip 8 years later, and he is soon to be a free man after being released, but after missing his original flight he is then forced too aboard a flight transporting ten of the most dangerous criminals in America to a new top of the range security facility.
+Criminals being the likes Cyrus “The Virus” Grissom (John Malkovich), is a serial killer and diabolical mastermind, that is the reason for hijacking of the plane to help them escape to freedom, that let’s just say it makes the journey for a bumpy ride for our hero, with the help of such fiends as Diamond Dog (Ving Rhames), Johnny 23 (Daniel Trejo).
+After a lot of flying bullets, a lot of screaming and shouting, a lot of explosions and one dead body flying through the air, the rest of the film is a hair-raising roller coaster of thrills.

-The premise is pretty cool right?
-Okay it’s no inceptions, and isn’t exactly the most intelligent and sophisticated of storylines, but who wants to be sophisticated all the time, it gets boring, and as for the intelligent part, it makes your head hurt .
-So what, a five year old could have come up with the idea in its sleep, but that’s what makes it so good, its simplicity.
+The premise is pretty cool, right?
+Okay, it’s no inceptions and isn’t exactly the most intelligent and sophisticated of storylines, but who wants to be sophisticated all the time, it gets boring, and as for the intelligent part, it makes your head hurt.
+So what, a five-year-old could have come up with the idea in its sleep, but that’s what makes it so good, its simplicity.
 Some of the most beautiful things in life are often the most simple, like a 4 year old getting hit in the face by a beach ball, or your best friend passing out on your couch, giving you the perfect opportunity to get him back for showing a group of girls you meet in a club, that made you pretty sure you were getting laid, but all chance where ruined when he should them your baby picture – it still find it weird that he even had them in the first place.
 But all that matter is, I got him back.
 But sure it was cheesy and simple, but it did the job, and that’s what Con air does so well.
 Gets the job done, which is to entertain.
-And don’t forget it was written by Jerry Bruckheimer the guy who directed all the Pirates of the Caribbean, and who has grossed more than $800 million worlds wide and has amassed 41 Academy Award nominations (six wins), eight Grammy Award nominations (five wins), 23 Golden Globe nominations (four wins), 77 Emmy Award nominations (nine wins) – so you knew as the audience you where in safe hands.
+And don’t forget it was written by Jerry Bruckheimer the guy who directed all the Pirates of the Caribbean, and who has grossed more than $800 million worldwide and has amassed 41 Academy Award nominations (six wins), eight Grammy Award nominations (five wins), 23 Golden Globe nominations (four wins), 77 Emmy Award nominations (nine wins) – so you knew as the audience you where in safe hands.

-Next let’s look at the cast; the lead is played by Nicholas cage, the very definition of your modern day action hero, the love child of Sylvester Stallone and Bruce Wills.
-Excuse me one second as I take a shot of vodka, to get the image of them two having sex out o my mind.
-But that’s the thing, Cage was perfect for the part, plus he’s a massive movie star, just look at the fact that he is the 29th highest grossing film actor of all time making close to 2.2 billion dollars so far, a lot more than so called three time Oscar winner Daniel Day – Lewis.
-Then we have John Malkovich as Cyrus Grissom providing the performance.
-Malkovich is so good even had a film named after him, which went on to be nominated for three Oscars, as well as being a Emmy award winning actor, who also has been nominated for a golden globe, a Oscar and BAFTA for his role in ‘In the Line of Fire’.
-Amongst other numerous Emmy nominations for his TV exploits.
-So rightly so he is relied upon for the performance, we then have Dave Chappell who was completely underrated for him role as pinball.
-The bumbling fool who gets is body is lodged in the landing gear as the aircraft takes off.
-Chappell is a comedy genius, at one time before he fell of the face of the earth, ironically the same fate given to his character pin ball.
+We then have Dave Chappell who was completely underrated for his role as pinball.
+The bumbling fool who gets his body is lodged in the landing gear as the aircraft takes off.
+Chappell is a comedy genius, at one time before he fell off the face of the earth, ironically the same fate given to his character pinball.
 He was he was the highest paid working comic in a America, he’s stand up DVD release as of 2005, was the best-selling TV series set of all time, beating out other popular shows such as The Simpsons (the first season of which held the record beforehand), American Dad!, Family Guy, Friends, and Seinfeld.
 Chappell was also ranked as the forty-third in Comedy Central Presents: 100 Greatest Stand-Ups of All Time.
 So the guy brings the laughs.
 And those are just some of the stand out casts; I didn’t even include the like of Cusack, Buscemi and Rhames, who all bring something different to the film, but that’s the thing there is so many it will be impossible to write down why they all are awesome, there is simply not enough paper in the world.

 Then we have the action.
 There are tones of it!
 It’s a wet dream of about every teenage boy – well teenage boys post Baywatch days, and particularly post Pamela Anderson in a red bikini days.
 Once of these so called thrilling action scenes occurs half way through the film, when the plane has to land in Lerner Airfield they over shoot the runway, causing the plane to ground its self on sand, near a tank of propane.
 Taking this opportunity good cop, john Cusack with the help of the National Guard is able to catch up with before they are able to get air born again.
 With the criminals fighting for their freedom and the National Guard acting as the long arm of the law, a titanic shoot out ensues, but the action is so well coordinated and written, it soon becomes a beautifully assembled orchestra of violence, coupled with short snappy dialogue that acts like poetry amongst the dying bodies and exploding tanks .
 The scene is a work of art, and I would find it difficult to understand if anyone would see it any differently – and that’s just the starter, the main course occurs near the end, so after Poe (Cage) is successful in disabling the engine, making it impossible for the convicts to reach sanctum, so they are then forced to land on the Vegas strip, most are killed but a few survive and escape; Cyrus, diamond dog and swamp.
 Poe seeking revenge and justice gives chase eventually leading to the three deaths of the convicts Jones being hit by a motorbike, Swamp Thing hurtling through the windshield and being run over, and Cyrus crushed by a pounder in a construction site – bad ass right!